Moving to Progressive Delivery with Feature Flags

 Never nest flags more than one level deep, and do this sparingly.
 You want to avoid creating a web of conditionals that complicate observability and performance measurement.

 Pro tip: Always check if a flag impacts other components in your environment.
-But if you want to avoid this issue altogether, maintain solid documentation around feature flags.
+If you want to avoid this issue altogether, maintain solid documentation around feature flags.
 You can use a feature flagging platform like Flagsmith to track these dependencies.

-5. They silo flag data from other platforms in their tech stack
+5. siloing flag data from other platforms in their tech stack

 If you use a feature flagging platform, don’t let the data just sit there.
 Consider integrating it with tools like Grafana or Dynatrace to let them talk to each other and connect the dots between flag changes and impact.